kevinresol/ufront-nodejs-guide/README.md

 # Ufront Guide for NodeJS target

-This is a collection of guide that is related to the NodeJS target of Ufront.
+This is a collection of guides that is related to the NodeJS target of Ufront.

 ## Prepare